Localized states, topology and anomalous Hall conductivity on a 30 degrees twisted bilayer honeycomb lattice: Model

 \subsection{Phase diagram}

 To study the properties of our model, we compute its energy spectrum and wavefunctions numerically using exact diagonalization.
-Further, we characterize their spatial properties by computing fractal dimensions $D_q = \frac{\log(P_q)}{(q-1) \log(N)}$, where $P_q$ is a participation ratio defined as $P_q = \sum_i (\psi^{\dagger} \psi )^q$, and $i=1\ldots N$ runs over all lattice sites.
+Further, we characterize their spatial properties by computing fractal dimensions

+where $P_q$ is a participation ratio defined as $P_q = \sum_i (\psi^{\dagger}_i \psi_i )^q$, and $i=1\ldots N$ runs over all lattice sites.
+Here we consider a few fixed values of $q$, but unless specified otherwise, we assume $q=2$.
+In a system of large spatial size, fractal dimension is expected to be close to $1$ for extended bulk states, $1/2$ for edge states and $0$ for localized states (e.g. corner modes).
+In this section, we use $D_q$ to find the most localized states, which have the smallest $D_q$.

 First, let us recall our model's properties in the known case when the interlayer coupling $t_{inter}$ is set to zero.
-This model is a Chern insulator at $|m| < 1$ (we assume that both layers have the same signs of Chern numbers).
+This model is a Chern insulator at $m < 1$ (we assume that both layers have the same signs of Chern numbers).
 Its bulk states form two bands separated by an energy gap, which in turn, is filled by edge states.
 At $m=1$, the bulk gap closes, and at $m>1$, it reopens again, and the system becomes a trivial insulator.

-Now let us look at the properties of our model once the interlayer coupling is turned on.
-We find that the phase diagram of the system in $m ,t_{inter}$ space has three phases, which we label as 'topological weakly coupled', 'non-topological weakly coupled' and 'strongly coupled' respectively (see Figs. \ref{PhaseDiagram}).
-To be more specific, if we start from the topological phase of the Haldane model, we observe (see Figs. \ref{Loop_over_m_and_t_inter}) that at small coupling, the bulk states are still separated by an energy gap and the edge states persist, but as $t_{inter}$ is increasing, the bulk energy gap shrinks.
-Once $t_{inter}$ reaches a critical value, the bulk gap closes, and the edge states disappear.
-As we increase $t_{inter}$ further, the system remains gapless.
-Similarly, if we start from the non-topological phase (see Fig. \ref{Loop_over_t_inter}), at small $t_{inter}$, the system remains gapped, and as $t_{inter}$ is increasing, the gap becomes smaller and eventually disappears.
+Once the interlayer coupling is turned on, the phase diagram of the system in $m ,t_{inter}$ space has multiple phases, which we schematically outline on the Fig. \ref{PhaseDiagram} and which we obtained by running over different values of $m$ and $t_{inter}$ (see Figs. \ref{Loop_over_m_and_t_inter}, \ref{Loop_over_t_inter}).
+Specifically, if we start from the topological phase of the Haldane model, we observe (see Figs. \ref{Loop_over_m_and_t_inter}) that at small coupling, the bulk states are still separated by an energy gap and the edge states persist, but as $t_{inter}$ is increasing, the bulk energy gap shrinks.
+Once $t_{inter}$ reaches a critical value ($t_{inter} \approx 1.5$ for $m=0$), the bulk gap closes, and the edge states disappear.
+As we increase $t_{inter}$ further, at small $m$, another energy gap appears (see Fig. \ref{Loop_over_t_inter_m_0.0_Lx_20}, \ref{Loop_over_t_inter_m_0.0_Lx_30}, \ref{Loop_over_t_inter_m_0.0_Lx_40} ).
+However, we do not observe it at larger $m$ (see Fig. \ref{Loop_over_t_inter_m_0.5_Lx_30} ).
+Similarly, if we start from the non-topological phase (see Fig. \ref{Loop_over_t_inter_m_1.5_Lx_30}), at small $t_{inter}$, the system remains gapped, and as $t_{inter}$ is increasing, the gap becomes smaller and eventually disappears.
+Near this phase transition, another gap may appear.